Upcoming concerts and events

 Tuning up - January 22nd - 26th, 2018, Various schools in Co.
 Cork

 Outreach programme hosted by the Cork County Council Arts Office music education programme in collaboration with West Cork Music, which features workshops and short performances in various schools in Co.
 Cork.
-Two members from Bangers and Crash Percussion Group will visit 10 schools over a period of one week.
+Two members from Bangers and Crash Percussion Group visited 10 schools over a period of one week.

 Irish Composers Collective - October 23rd, Dublin

 Performance of Nagoya Marimbas and several new works by Irish composers for percussion duo.

 West Cork Chamber Music Festival - June 3rd and 4th, 2017, Bantry

 2 workshops for the West Cork Chamber Fringe festival.

 Workshops for Schools

 The group have designed fun and interactive workshops that can be tailored to suit any age-group.
 In addition to demonstrating a large range of percussion instruments through performance, the students learn the basics of making music as an ensemble by direct participation in a series of games and exercises.